All our wigs will fit the majority of head sizes. They all come with an adjustable head cap.

 Add a small amount of the shampoo to a large bowl or sink of tepid/cool water.

 Submerge the wig in the bowl or sink for around five to ten minutes.
 Never use hot water as this can damage your wig.

-Gently swish the wig from side to side.
+Gently swish the wig from side to side, make a slow scrunching movement with your hands to make sure the water moves through the cap and roots where your head can get hot.
 Be careful not to rub the wig.
 Be gentle.

-Drain the bowl or sink water and rinse the wig under clean water to remove any leftover shampoo.
+Drain the bowl or sink and rinse the wig under clean, cool water to remove any leftover shampoo.

 We recommend using wig conditioner for this.